 Now a civilian, Ulysses Grant was reunited with his family at White Haven, the Missouri plantation where Julia had grown up.
 There he made an unsuccessful attempt at farming, followed by a failed stint in a St. Louis real estate office.
 In 1860, the Grants moved to Galena, Illinois, where Ulysses worked in his father’s leather goods business.

 In July 1863, Grant’s forces captured Vicksburg, Mississippi, a Confederate stronghold.
-Grant, who was earning a reputation as a tenacious and determined leader, was appointed lieutenant general by Lincoln in March 1864 and given command of all U.S. armies.
+Grant, who was earning a reputation as a tenacious and determined leader, was appointed lieutenant general by Lincoln on March 10, 1864 and given command of all U.S. armies.
 He led a series of campaigns that ultimately wore down the Confederate army and helped bring the deadliest conflict in U.S. history to a close.
 On April 9, 1865, Confederate General Robert Lee (1807-1870) surrendered to Grant at Appomattox Court House in Virginia, effectively ending the Civil War.

 Five days later, on April 14, Lincoln was assassinated by Confederate sympathizer John Wilkes Booth (1838-1865) while attending a play at Ford’s Theatre in Washington, D.C.
 Grant and his wife had been invited to accompany the president that night but declined in order to visit family.